scala/scala3/docs/docs/reference/contextual/derivation-macro.md

 title: How to write a type class `derived` method using macros
 ---

-In the main [derivation](./derivation.md) documentation page we explaind the details behind `Mirror`s and type class derivation.
+In the main [derivation](./derivation.md) documentation page, we explained the details behind `Mirror`s and type class derivation.
 Here we demonstrate how to implement a type class `derived` method using macros only.
 We follow the same example of deriving `Eq` instances and for simplicity we support a `Product`